br3aded/decentralised-pokemon-cards/README.md

 - **mintCard**: Function to mint a new Pokemon card.
 - **getPokemonAttributes**: Function to retrieve attributes of a Pokemon card.
 - **ownerOf**: Function to get the owner of a specific token.
+- **transferFrom**: Transfers ownership of a token from one address to another.
+- **approve**: Approves another address to transfer a specific token on behalf of the owner.
+- **setApprovalForAll**: Approves or revokes approval for an operator to manage all tokens of an owner.
+- **isApprovedForAll**: Checks if an operator is approved to manage all tokens of an owner.
+- **tokenURI**: Retrieves metadata URI for a given token ID.

 #### PokemonTrade.sol

 - **listCard**: Function to list a card for sale.
 - **getSale**: Function to retrieve sale details for a specific token.
 - **createAuction**: Function to create an auction for a card.
+- **placeBid**: Places a bid on an active auction.
+- **endAuction**: Ends an auction and transfers the NFT to the highest bidder.
+- **cancelSale**: Cancels a listed sale and returns the card to the owner.
+- **withdrawFunds**: Allows the seller to withdraw funds from a completed sale.
+- **getAuctionDetails**: Retrieves details of an ongoing auction.

 ### Frontend Components